Jakobimatrix/initRepo/README.md

 ├── cmake
 │   ├── ClangFuzzyTests.cmake           --> if Option ENABLE_FUZZING is set, link the project against clang fuzzer
 │   ├── CompilerSetup.cmake             --> sets c++ standard 20, defines release/debug modes, enables LTO if ENABLE_LTO is set
+│   ├── CMakeGraphVizOptions.cmake      --> Options for graphviz, used for Documentation / Dependencey graph
 │   ├── CompilerWarnings.cmake          --> All warnings are errors (except some exceptions)
 │   ├── Includes.cmake                  --> optional includes for third party libraries
 │   └── Options.cmake                   --> helps with shared libraries and mutlti threading